Kindergarten Program - 3 to 5 years

 Pre-School 4 - 5 years

 Our 4-5 year old Pre-School room can have 33 children per day, and follows a one educator to 11 children ratio.
-Our pre-school room has a full kindergarten program with a bachelor qualified kindergarten teacher.
+Our pre-school room has a full kindergarten program with 2 bachelor qualified kindergarten teachers.
 This includes a comprehensive school readiness program.
-Our kindergarten teacher is assisted by another bachelor qualified kindergarten teacher and a qualified early childhood educator.
+Our kindergarten teachers are assisted by two qualified early childhood educators.

 Our kindergarten program runs all day from Monday to Friday.
 Children must attend a 4 year old funded kindergarten at least 15 hours per week which can be achieved at Milestone over 2 full days.

-Each child is observed & planned for, and their needs addressed, to prepare children for school.
-Our teacher is more than happy to answer any questions or concerns you may have.
-Teacher interviews take place twice a year, to discuss development in the year prior to school.
+Each child is observed and planned for, and their needs addressed, to prepare children for school.
+Our teachers are more than happy to answer any questions or concerns you may have.
+Formal teacher interviews are available at any time at the family's request, to discuss development in the year prior to school.

 We believe that children learn best through play, so we incorporate those elements into our programs, and refrain from making children write their name or trace letters unless they show an interest.
 When planning the children’s activities, we aim to present a program that is structured to a certain extent, yet allows for a lot of choice, spontaneity and flexibility.
 Our kinder program prepares each child for the move to school, in a manner which is non-threatening and educational.

 Play is the children’s work through which they learn and make sense of the world around them.
 Play is also a process of development in everything a child does whereby a child’s curiosity is fulfilled by use of fantasy, imagination, independence and sensory exploration.
 Our play based curriculum is child-oriented; emerging from current interests, needs and developmental levels of the group.
 We provide an indoor/outdoor program where children can choose where they wish to play and explore.
 We find that kinder aged children learn most readily when the curriculum is relevant to their lives.